gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 1. 效-靶细胞结合

-   CTL migrates following chemokines, contact with the target cell, forms immunological synapse
+   CTLs migrate following chemokines, contact with the target cell, form immunological synapse

 2. CTL polarization

    Upon recognizing pMHC, TCR and related molecules move towards the interface.
-Some organelles also re-organize for the granules (containing perforin/granzyme) to release.
+Some organelles also re-organize so that the granules (containing perforin/granzyme) can be released.

    > polarization: cellular components aggregate on one specific side of the cell